Mailchimp vs Mailerlite: The email marketing stand-off

 And the winner is…

-Between the ease of use, feature set, and cost you end up with a product that will fit most of your needs while remaining affordable.
+Between the ease of use, feature set, and cost, Mailerlite is a product that will fit most of your needs while remaining affordable.
 Mailerlite also has superior support and the list management is a huge improvement over Mailchimp’s offering.

-For those of us that need in-depth analytics and have the budget, Mailchimp will work wonders though, and is a heavyweight in the world of email marketing.
+But for those of us that need in-depth analytics and have the budget, Mailchimp is a great option.

-I mentioned a third option, and I hope you’ll indulge me for a bit.
-While these email marketing products are both great for what they’re intended for, chances are, if you’re concerned with marketing, you’re also concerned with sales.
+However, there is a third option.
+While these email marketing products are both great for what they’re intended for, chances are that if you’re concerned with marketing, you’re also concerned with sales.

 There’s a way to address both concerns.

-Nutshell is the cool, new kid on this block.
-By combining the email marketing capabilities we’ve discussed with advanced CRM and sales enablement features, you’re offered an all-in-one growth software that is everything you need and nothing you don’t.
+By combining powerful email marketing capabilities with advanced CRM and sales enablement features, Nutshell offers an all-in-one growth software that’s everything you need and nothing you don’t.

 Nutshell provides a platform that enables your sales team while empowering your marketing team.
 It’s one software composed of many solutions, which means one user interface to learn, one software to train your team on, and one solution for your growth needs, so you can focus on the other important things in your business.